November 23, 2024

 OVERALL RECOMMENDATION: LOWA RENEGADE GTX

-Based on my review, the Lowa Renegade GTX remains one of the best backpacking boots out there.
-It may be a good choice for you if you're primarily looking for a backpacking boot and prefer a traditional leather boot with good stability and support.
-If you're primarily a day hiker, it's probably stiffer and heavier than you want—unless you're hiking gnarly terrain and have a history of ankle problems.
+Based on my first-hand review, the LOWA Renegade GTX remains one of the best hiking boots for backpackers who care more about support than price or weight savings.
+It's the quintessential brown leather hiking boot—the first boot people probably picture when you say "hiking boot."
+If you're primarily a day hiker, it's probably stiffer and heavier than you want—unless you're hiking gnarly terrain or have a history of ankle problems.
 With it available in three different widths, there's a good chance that a Renegade will fit you.

 Happy Hiking!